kdheepak/blog/content/38-rust-lua-nvim.md

 summary: Using mlua to load a rust cdylib shared library crate as a lua module
 ---

-I was curious if it would be possible to write a lua plugin with rust.
+I was curious if it would be possible to write a lua plugin in pure rust.
 It turns out this is quite straightforward.

 ![](https://user-images.githubusercontent.com/1813121/128466216-52621bfd-30cb-4d4c-babb-297c99cb79eb.png){.fullwidth}